Pomegranate Trees

 Propagation

-Although pomegranates can be grown from seed, it you are after good quality fruit you are best to look for named cultivars that have been developed for this purpose.
+Although pomegranates can be grown from seed, it is best to look for named cultivars developed for this purpose if you are after good-quality fruit.

-Dwarf pomegranate (Punica granatum ‘Nana’) trees have been around for over 200 years, and are now available in Australia, some of these have cultivars these are grafted onto the dwarfing ‘nana’ rootstock.
+Dwarf pomegranate trees (Punica granatum ‘Nana’) have been around for over 200 years.
+These charming little trees are now accessible in Australia and many are offered as grafted cultivars onto the dwarfing ‘nana’ rootstock.

 Pomegranate Tree Varieties

-Remember that different varieties and cultivars have some very different characteristics, like sweetness and final size.
-Some of the better varieties include Wonderful and Gulosha Azerbaijani .
-The first of these is widely grown commercially, the second does not have a great looking fruit, however taste is superior to most, very sweet and juicy.
+Different varieties and cultivars have very different characteristics, like sweetness and final size.
+Some of the better varieties include Wonderful and Gulosha Azerbaijani.
+The first of these is widely grown commercially.
+The second does not have great-looking fruit, however, the taste is superior to most, being very sweet and juicy.

 - Achik Dani